-The 49th annual Walton Shore Fire Department’s Field Day activities start with a pancake breakfast at 8:30 a.m.
+The 51st annual Walton Shore Fire Department’s Field Day activities start with a pancake breakfast at 8:30 a.m.
 There will be events held throughout the day.
-There will be a flea market at 9 a.m., street parade at 11 a.m., show and shine in the fire hall parking lot at noon, , childrens’ games on the field at 12:30 p.m., a cake walk at 1 p.m., an auction from 1-4 p.m., a roast turkey supper from 4-6 p.m. and a dance, for adults age 19 years and older, from 9 p.m. to 1 a.m.
+There will be a flea market at 9 a.m., street parade at 11 a.m., show and shine in the fire hall parking lot at noon, , childrens’ games on the field at 12:30 p.m., a cake walk at 1 p.m., a silent auction all day saturday and sunday, a roast turkey supper from 4-6 p.m. and a dance, for adults age 19 years and older, from 9 p.m. to 1 a.m.

 The Walton Lighthouse is getting ready for the 2014 season.
 The benches and picnic tables are out and it looks like interpretive signs are going up.
 Click on the photo below to have a look at the webcam.
 You can click on “24 hour history” to watch the volunteers as they work.